Snake Plissken: Background

-S. D. Bob "Snake" Plissken was a former U.S. Green Berets lieutenant who served in the "Black Blight" unit.
+S. D. Bob "Snake" Plissken was a former U.S. Green Beret lieutenant who served in the "Black Blight" unit.
 He was deployed to the Soviet Union as part of World War III between a Sino-Soviet alliance and the United States, where his actions in (then-named) Leningrad and Siberia resulted in him being awarded two Purple Hearts; at the time, he was the youngest serviceman to be decorated by the president of the United States for bravery.
 Plissken was subsequently discharged from the military and turned to a life of crime, in part due to his belief that he was betrayed by the federal government of the United States during a ruse de guerre in Leningrad which caused him to lose the use of his left eye and the death of Plissken's parents at the hands of the police as part of a failed hostage rescue attempt.

 He traveled with his war buddy and only friend, Bill Taylor.
 Snake took up with partners Harold Hellman (later known as "Brain") and Bob ('Fresno Bob').
 In Kansas City around 1993, Hellman apparently let Plissken and Fresno Bob be cornered by police, at which time Fresno Bob was brutally tortured and killed by the police.

 After his daring escape from New York, Plissken finds himself in Cleveland, where he meets two new partners in crime — Jack "Carjack" Malone (later known as Hershe Las Palmas) and Mike "Texas Mike" O'Shay.
 Subsequently, Texas Mike is killed and Carjack is caught.
 Plissken evades capture and makes his way to the United States territory of New Vegas, Thailand, where he becomes a gunfighter-for-hire.
 He is eventually apprehended by the United States Police Force and brought to California, where he is scheduled for deportation to Los Angeles ― now an island due to the flooding of the San Fernando Valley in an earthquake, and a place of exile for criminals and undesirables.

 As a result of the Kansas City incident, it was widely believed in the criminal community that Plissken is dead.
 This is a running gag in Escape from New York: "I heard you were dead" (homage to the John Wayne film Big Jake).
 In Escape from L.A., the recurring joke is changed to "I thought you'd be taller."

 Plissken has a tattoo of a cobra on his abdomen.
 He is skilled in martial arts due to his military training.